jeff-hykin/code-eol/README.md

 # What if there is a problem with the extension?
 If there are bugs/complaints create an issue on github: https://github.com/jeff-hykin/code-eol<br>
 I plan to actively maintain this extension, and I'll continue accepting push requests for improvements.
 (Although it may take me a few days to see the push request)<br>
 If anyone thinks they know how to improve the speed/efficiency, there is a lot of room for improvement!
-I'd be expecially happy to merge push requests for efficiency.
+I'd be especially happy to merge push requests for efficiency.